Chinese city wall: Material

 The oldest form of wall construction in China was of rammed earth.
 Stone rubble was used for the foundation.
 Bricks were also used but were less common.
 From the Zhou dynasty, bricks were made of adobe, until the Han dynasty, when baked bricks became common.
-It's not certain how common brick faced walls were during the Shang and Zhou dynasties.
+It is not certain how common brick faced walls were during the Shang and Zhou dynasties.
 In the state of Xia (Sixteen Kingdoms), the Xiongnu engineer Chigan Ali had the workers bake bricks for wall construction, and if a hammer blow could make a depression in them an inch deep, he would have the responsible worker killed.
 He also had the earth used to make the wall boiled with rice to harden it.
 While Chinese city walls always had an earthen core, the outer facings could be of either baked bricks laid in lime mortar, or stone where it was commonly available, such as in Sichuan.
 Bricks were also used for constructing the sewer network below the Beijing city wall in the 16th century.
 In addition to tamped earth, Chinese walls were sometimes reinforced with wood.
 A study of Han forts in Xinjiang found that they had brushwood and poplar interspersed between the layers of tamped earth.